 - Please indicate three appropriate keywords for your abstract, which will be used for session planning.

-- Abstracts for pre-registration posters must respect the same word limits and should include the following sections:
+- Pre-registration poster is a novel type of submission, offering the opportunity to present plans for studies yet to be undertaken, rather than work that has been already completed.
+Abstracts for pre-registration posters must respect the same word limits and should include the following sections:

 - Introduction (background, reasons for carrying out the study, hypotheses);